monter-php/e-complain/README.md

 - Java JDK 21 or later
 - Apache Maven 3.6.3 or later
-- PostgreSQL server (if not using H2)
+- PostgreSQL server (if not using H2 or running with Docker Compose)
+- Docker and Docker Compose (for running with Docker Compose)

 ## Installation and Running

+### Running locally

 1.  **Clone the repository (if applicable) or ensure you are in the project's root directory.**